15 Best Things to Do in Vernon (CT)

 Arts Center East

-The events calendar is also crowded, with theatre performances, live music, dance and lots of things for children to enjoy.
+The events calendar is also crowded, with theater performances, live music, dance and lots of things for children to enjoy.
+I arrived in time for the exceptional annual photography exhibit, and was stunned at the standard on show.

-The dainty Arts Center East Building is in the Colonial Revival style and went up in 1927, serving as a school for orphans and later as a regular kindergarten before falling into decline.
+The dainty Arts Center East Building is in the Colonial Revival style and went up in 1927.
+It initially served as a school for orphans and later as a regular kindergarten before falling into decline.

 14. Vernon Historical Society